decore/react-gulp-boiler-plate/README.md

 * Aug 20, 2015 - Updated to use gulp-open 1.0.0 and browserify 11.0.1 since the course has been updated to use these versions.
 * Jan 23, 2015 - Fixed missing quotes around jQuery globals in .eslintrc.
 * Feb, 2, 2016 - Divided gulp files per area, added map support
+* Feb, 18, 2016 - Migrated to webpack and added typescript (ts / tsx) support